chrisyoung/hecks-archive/README.md

 * Port Adapters
 * Mock Database (in-memory)

+## Features
+* Supports CRUD Commands out of the box
+*

 ## Ports
+  Ports and adapters are used to organize services that may be provided by your hexagons, such as a web server that supports crud operations on your Domain Modules.
 ### User Commands (Driver)
-  The "native" port of your Hexagon uses commands that work with real Domain objects
+  The "native" port of your Hexagon uses Commands that operate with real Domain objects
 ### Data (Driven)
   By default your hexagon uses a mock database or in-memory repository to persist aggregates